ndimatteo/HULL/README.md

    - Apps > Manage Private Apps > "Create private app"
    - Use your dev email to know when there are issues
    - Allow this app to access your storefront data using the Storefront API.
-3. Copy Storefront Access Token from Admin API *(at bottom of page)*

 ### Shopify Webhooks
 1. Go to "Settings" *(bottom left)* -> "Notifications" -> "Webhooks" *(very bottom)*